 A variant of high consequence is one for which current vaccines do not offer protection.
 No SARS-CoV-2 variants currently fall under this category.

 mRNA vaccine technology, used in the Pfizer-BioNTech and Moderna vaccines, allows companies to create a new vaccine, or booster, more quickly than with viral-vector or protein-based methods.
-Drug companies have begun adjusting the vaccines to target known variants and are testing these adjustments in clinical trials.
+Drug companies have created versions of the vaccines to target known variants.
 The clinical trial process for adjusted vaccines is shorter than the trial process used to obtain emergency-use authorization.

 Since most coronaviruses have regions of their spike proteins in common, some scientists are exploring the possibility of developing a "pancoronavirus" vaccine to target those shared regions and provide protection against variants and other types of coronaviruses.